MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 .. code-block:: c

-   // available in MicroUI C Module
+   // Available in MicroUI C Module
    #define UI_DRAWING_DEFAULT_drawImage UI_DRAWING_drawImage

-   // to write in the BSP (optional)
+   // To write in the BSP (optional)
    #define UI_DRAWING_GPU_drawImage UI_DRAWING_drawImage

 The function names are set thanks to some ``define``.